nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/Dhanush_Kumar_Shankar_002932182/L1_Local_Search/README.md

     return current_value

 def compute_gradient(x):
-    # Replace with the derivative of your objective function with respect to x
+    # Replace with the derivative of your objective function with respect to x (This is given for x^2 )
     gradient = 2 * x

     return gradient